dunglas/vulcain/docs/gateway/openapi.md

 ## Creating Links from Collections

-The Vulcain Gateway Sever supports the [Extended JSON Pointer syntax](../../spec/vulcain.md#extended-json-pointer) to create links between elements of a collection and a related resource:
+The Vulcain Gateway Server supports the [Extended JSON Pointer syntax](../../spec/vulcain.md#extended-json-pointer) to create links between elements of a collection and a related resource:

 `/books`